magento/devdocs/guides/v2.0/install-gde/prereq/apache-user.md

 	Typically, the user name and the group name are both `www-data`

-<h3 id="install-update-depend-user-add2group">Add the Magento file system owner to the web server's primary group</h3>
+<h3 id="install-update-depend-user-add2group">Put the Magento file system owner in the web server's group</h3>
-To add a user to the web server's primary group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges:
+To put the Magento file system owner in the web server's primary group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges:

 *	CentOS: `usermod -g apache <username>`
 *	Ubuntu: `usermod -g www-data <username>`